nathanramoscfa/pyfinlab/README.md

 # PyFinanceLab

 PyFinanceLab is a library which brings together various financial applications into one package for research and portfolio management.
+Navigate to the jupyter folder of the pyfinlab repository to see usage examples.

 PyFinanceLab is in pre-alpha development.
 Please open an issue if you find any bugs.

 ## Features

-* **Data Api Wrapper**
+* **Data API Wrapper**

-    The data api wrapper makes it easy to switch between [yfinance](https://github.com/ranaroussi/yfinance) (free to use) and [tia](https://github.com/PaulMest/tia) (Bloomberg Professional Service subscription required) libraries for pulling financial data.
+	 The data API wrapper makes it easy to switch between [yfinance](https://github.com/ranaroussi/yfinance) (free to use) and [tia](https://github.com/PaulMest/tia) (Bloomberg Professional Service subscription required) libraries for pulling financial data.

+* **Portfolio Optimizer**
+	Compute an efficient frontier of portfolios based on any one of 16 risk models and 6 return models from Hudson & Thame's [PortfolioLab](https://hudsonthames.org/portfoliolab/) or [PyPortfolioOpt](https://pyportfolioopt.readthedocs.io/en/latest/) libraries.

+* **Optimizer Backtest**
+	Backtest optimized portfolios and compute performance charts, efficient frontier plots, and performance statistics.

+* **Excel Report Generation**
+	Show your optimizer results and backtest in a nicely formatted Excel file for further analysis.

 ## Installation